agwmon/MuDI/README.md

 # MuDI
+🔥🔥🔥: We updated our Seg-Mix training code FLUX! \
-🔥🔥🔥: Try to use our new metric for multi-subject fidelity, **Detect-and-Compare**!
+🔥🔥: Try to use our new metric for multi-subject fidelity, **Detect-and-Compare**!

 ------